 - Barclaycard® Rewards MasterCard® - Average Credit.
 For years, Barclaycard managed private credit cards on behalf of large American retailers.
 To extend its own brand, the U.S. arm of the major British lender has created a rewards credit card with no annual fee for those with average credit.

-If you can, try to arrange your balance transfers in such a way that you can keep at least 70 percent of your credit limit free on any particular card, especially the card with the largest credit limit.
+If you get a card with a balance transfer offer try to arrange your balance transfers in such a way that you can keep at least 70 percent of your credit limit free on any particular card, especially the card with the largest credit limit.
 Even if you can't do that right away, you can still improve your credit profile by paying down your debt quickly with help from a zero introductory APR credit card.